Here's what you will need to get a place on the Midwifery course at University of Brighton.

 Here's what University of Brighton says about its Midwifery course.

-As a midwife you'll provide essential care, advice and support to women and their families during pregnancy, labour and early post-natal stages.
+A Brighton Midwifery degree prepares you for a rewarding career where you’ll provide essential care, advice and support to women and their families during pregnancy, labour and early post-natal stages.

 Top reasons to choose this course